-Now I would answer the question how I would teach a Taiji dancer how to fight.
 I would help him to convert his Taiji dance to Taijiquan, and I would touch on all its four dimensions of philosophy, form, force training and application.
 He will perform his Taiji form as a means to train energy and mind, and not merely as physical exercise or dance.

 If he has any health problems, the emphasis will be on energy flow to overcome his health problems.
 If he is already healthy and fit, the emphasis will be developing internal force.
 Only when a person is healthy, fit and has some internal force, should he pay more attention to combat efficiency.